sawied/microservices/CALL.md

 3. use Azure CLI to create custom Linux VM

+    Before creating image from Azure CLI,SSH to the VM and Deprovision the VM
+    > **Note**
+    >the account and entire home directory will be deleted running this command. root password will be disabled.
+You will not be able to login as root.

+    ```
+    $ sudo waagent -deprovision+user -force
+    $ history -c
+    $ exit

+    ```

     Install Azure CLI for your operatoring system, switch to corresponding region variable,
     ```
     az cloud set -n AzureChinaCloud # for China